ChristianSiegert/panoptikos/README.md

 ### Switching between development and production mode

+**_Ignore this chapter.
+Enabling production mode for Panoptikos does not work yet in this branch._**

 By default, the app is in production mode.
 That means a single file that contains all templates, Javascript and CSS was generated and is served.
 Any changes to the source code will have no effect unless you generate a new single production file.
 Generated production files are stored in `app/webroot/compiled-index/`.

 To make development easier, you can enable development mode.
 If development mode is enabled, the server serves template, Javascript and CSS files from their development directories.
 Any changes to the source code will be reflected immediately on page refresh.
 Open `app.yaml` and uncomment the marked blocks to enable development mode.

 ### Generating a new production file

+**_Ignore the instructions below.
+Generating a production file does not work yet in this branch._**

 To generate a new production file that contains all templates, Javascript and CSS: